 Ready to Rodeo

-The horses for the Calgary Stampede are switched to a diet of oats and hay about six weeks before the event.
+When it’s time to compete, the Calgary Stampede bucking stars are switched to a diet of oats and hay about six weeks before the Stampede Rodeo.
 During the 10 days of Stampede, horses are shuttled between the ranch and the Rodeo pens at Stampede Park to minimize the pen time.
 The best horses will be bucked a maximum of three times (24 seconds total).
 Many will only compete once or twice.

-Because of the quality and reputation of its breeding program, Stampede Ranch provides horses for roughly 20 rodeos, including Jack Daine’s ranch rodeo, the Ponoka Stampede, and other events throughout Western Canada and the United States.
-The Ranch’s younger stock is provided to rodeo schools and college rodeos.
+Because of the quality and reputation of its breeding program, Stampede Ranch provides horses for roughly 25 rodeos, including Jack Daine’s ranch rodeo, the Ponoka Stampede, and other events throughout Western Canada and the United States.
+The Ranch’s younger and developing stock is provided to rodeo schools and college rodeos.

 The Calgary Stampede is one of the few rodeos in the world with its own registered brand, the distinctive C lazy S on the left shoulder.
 To maintain its reputation and ensure its standards of care are met, the Stampede does not sell the horses carrying its brand.